krzysztofsurdy/resource-provider-mcp/README.md

 ## How the LLM Uses This

-Once connected, Claude can use three tools:
+Once connected, CodeGen Agent can use three tools:

 ### List Resources